winglang/wing/docs/05-reference/winglang-spec.md

 ---

-#### 6.1.2 Shell strings \`...\`

-If string is enclosed with backticks, the contents of that string will be interpreted as a shell command and its output will be used as a string. `` `echo "Hello"` `` is equal to `"Hello"` for example.

-Shell strings are invalid in the bring expression.

-> ```TS
-> let name = `echo "World"`;
-> let s = "Hello, ${name}!";
-> ```

-Shell strings are executed in an instance of the BusyBox shell, compiled to run in WebAssembly to guarantee portability, in runtime.
-The stdout is returned as a string, interleaved with stderr.
-If BusyBox exits with a non-zero exit code, the stderr is thrown as an exception.

-[`▲ top`][top]

----

 ### 6.2 Comments

 Single line comments start with a `//` and continue to the end of the line.
 Multi-line comments are supported with the `/* ... */` syntax.
-Commenting in Wing has a style that's described earlier in this document.

 > ```TS
 > // comment